adrian-ub/eslint-config/README.md

 ### Rules Overrides

-Certain rules would only be enabled in specific files, for example, `ts/*` rules would only be enabled in `.ts` files and `vue/*` rules would only be enabled in `.vue` files.
+Certain rules would only be enabled in specific files, for example, `ts/*` rules would only be enabled in `.ts`.
 If you want to override the rules, you need to specify the file extension:

 ```js
 // eslint.config.js